Shade Trees for Sale

 Bur Oak handles tough conditions better than nearly any other tree: dry, gravelly, rocky, or compacted clay soils, occasional flooding, wind-exposed, take your pick!
 An excellent choice for newer subdivisions; where even under terrible soil conditions bur oaks average eight inches of annual growth locally.
 In better soil we've found bur oaks will grow 20 inches annually within the first five years of planting.
 With time a large tree, up to 75 ft. tall and wide.
 Long-lived, reaching 200-300 years old.

 Red Oak is one of the few oaks that's shade tolerant; as such it was our "go-to" tree to underplant ash trees we knew would succumb to the emerald ash borer in our village forest.
-Growth in shady settings is eight inches annually based on our seven trees in Cambridge.
+Growth in shaded settings is eight inches annually based on our seven trees in Cambridge.
 When planted in sunny locations, however, we're recording over 20 inches of annual growth.
 Very easy to grow locally and long-lived, reaching up to 300 years old.
 Nice red fall color most years (see picture above, taken at Pleasant and Main Streets).
 Reaches 60 ft. tall and wide.

 Swamp White Oak has become a popular urban tree due to its renown tolerance of poor soils, both wet and dry.
 Offers glossy, dark green leaves and attractively shaggy bark.
 Swamp white oak leaves are known to be among the best sound insulators of any deciduous tree, given their combined glossy upper surface (sound reflection) and fuzzy underside (absorption).
 The growth rate of 17 swamp white oak street trees in Cambridge is 16 inches annually.
 Those planted in better soils, when regularly mulched and watered, grow between two and three ft. annually as juveniles.
 Easy to grow in any sunny setting.

-7-8 ft. tall (bare root): $95
+7-8 ft. tall (potted): $95

 Persimmon